 During his master studies he is deepening his knowledge of game design, the operation of the gaming market, the game producing and continues to deal with the theory of computer games.

 Nadera received her B.Sc.
 Engg. in Computer Science and Engineering from the Shahjalal University of Science and Technology, Bangladesh.
-She is doing her Master studies in Digital Media (Media Informatics) at the University of Bremen.
+She is doing her M.Sc. in Digital Media (Media Informatics) at the University of Bremen.
 Currently she is working on the R U EU?, BEACONING and E-civeles project.

 Previously she has worked for 4 years in the IT industry of Bangladesh.
 She has experience in project management, project coordination, Software Quality Assurance, customer support and used to organize and conduct technical training for banks regarding Card management softwares, online and mobile banking technologies.